-- OUT: A pointer to an argument in which the user should return a result (requested data, decision, etc.) of the function. - INOUT: An argument which contains information the user might need, but also for which the user can change the value.
+OUT: A pointer to an argument in which the user should return a result (requested data, decision, etc.) of the function.

+INOUT: An argument which contains information the user might need, but also for which the user can change the value.

-The return values from each function are as follows:
+The return values for most function are as follows:

-ERROR Error in the user function.
+USER_ERROR Error in the user function.
 Printing an error message is the user's responsibility.
-Depending on the work the user function was supposed to do, the error might be ignored (and some default option used), or the process aborts.
-USER_AND_PP The user implemented both the user function and post-processing (post-processing by SYMPHONY will be skipped).
-USER_NO_PP DEFAULT The user implemented the user function only.
-The default option is going to be used (the default is one of the built-in options, SYMPHONY decides which one to use based on initial parameter settings and the execution of the algorithm). built_in_option1 built_in_option2 The specified built-in option will be used.
+Depending on the work the user function was sup- posed to do, the error might be ignored (and some default option used), or the process aborts.
+USER_SUCCESS The user function was implemented and executed correctly.
+USER_DEFAULT This option means that the user function was not implemented and that SYMPHONY should either execute a default subroutine (the default is one of the built-in options, SYMPHONY decides which one to use based on initial parameter settings and the ex- ecution of the algorithm) or else do nothing, if execution of the subroutine is optional. built_in_option1 built_in_option2 The specified built-in option will be used.